El Mesías: Total Nonstop Action Wrestling (2007–2008, 2013)

 As noted on the "TNA Mobile" service, Cosme signed a contract with Total Nonstop Action Wrestling (TNA).
 Cosme was billed as James Mitchell's kayfabe son and thus Abyss' brother.
-Beginning on July 1, 2007, vignettes began to air for this "monster-like" character.
+Beginning on July 1, 2007, vignettes began airing for this "monster-like" character.
 His name was eventually billed as Judas Mesias.
-At No Surrender, he pulled Abyss under the ring by cutting a hole through it with a knife and pulling him underneath.
-On the September 13, 2007 episode of Impact!, during a submission match between Abyss and Kurt Angle in the Six Sides of Steel, Mesias made his official debut, climbing up from underneath the ring and subsequently attacking Abyss.
+At No Surrender, he pulled Abyss under the ring by cutting a hole through the mat with a knife.
+On the September 13, 2007 episode of Impact!, during a submission match between Abyss and Kurt Angle in the Six Sides of Steel, Mesias made his official debut, climbing up from underneath the ring and attacking Abyss.
 On the September 20 episode of Impact!, Mesias defeated Eric Young in his debut match in TNA.

-On September 21, 2007, it was reported that Cosme was suffering from sciatica and that the condition's treatment required several weeks of rest, followed by physical therapy to recover.
+On September 21, 2007, it was reported that Cosme was suffering from sciatica and that treatment required several weeks of rest, followed by physical therapy.
 This injury was the result of a fall from a ladder during a championship match at AAA's Verano de Escandalo pay-per-view, which also knocked him out.

-Mesias returned on the December 13, 2007, episode of Impact! where he attacked Abyss by strangling him with a piece of barbed wire, which he also used to cut his forehead open.
+Mesias returned on the December 13, 2007, episode of Impact! where he strangled Abyss with a piece of barbed wire, which he also used to cut his forehead open.
 He then repeatedly hit Abyss in the head with a chair.
-He finished his assault by delivering his finisher, Straight to Hell to Abyss on the same chair.
-In his TNA pay-per-view debut, Mesias defeated Abyss at Final Resolution after hitting Abyss with his finisher onto a barbed wire steel chair.
-This feud continued at Against All Odds, organized on February 10, 2008.
-In this event he competed in a stipulation match called "Barbed Wire Massacre", where the ring was surrounded by barbed wire, which Abyss won by using his finisher, the Black Hole Slam.
-In March, Cosme was released from his contract with the company.
+He finished his assault by delivering his finisher, Straight to Hell, to Abyss on the same chair.
+In his TNA pay-per-view debut, Mesias defeated Abyss at Final Resolution after hitting Abyss with his finisher onto a barbed wire-wrapped steel chair.
+The feud continued at Against All Odds on February 10, 2008.
+They competed in a stipulation match called "Barbed Wire Massacre", where the ring was surrounded by barbed wire, which Abyss won with his finisher, the Black Hole Slam.
+In March, Cosme was released from his contract.

-On March 18, 2013, Cosme made a one night return to TNA to take part in the tapings of the TNA World Cup of Wrestling One Night Only pay-per-view.
+On March 18, 2013, Cosme made a one-night return to TNA to take part in the tapings of the TNA World Cup of Wrestling One Night Only pay-per-view.
 Working as Mesias, he represented Team International in a singles match, where he was defeated by Team United States' James Storm.
 At the tapings of the following day's Hardcore Justice 2 pay-per-view, Mesias, once again managed by James Mitchell, was defeated by Joseph Park in a Monster's Ball match.